St. John the Evangelist Catholic Church (Philadelphia, Pennsylvania)

 St. John the Evangelist Church is a parish of the Roman Catholic Church in Center City, Philadelphia, within the Archdiocese of Philadelphia.
 From 1838 to 1864 it served as the cathedral for the diocese.
 The historic Gothic Revival parish church, completed in 1832, is located just south of Market Street on 13th Street, a little more than a block from Philadelphia City Hall.

 Since 1991, it has been staffed by the Capuchins, a Franciscan order, though for most of its history it was served by diocesan priests.
-The current pastor is Father John Daya, OFM Cap.
+The current pastor is Father Thomas Betz, OFM Cap.

 Activities

 One of the more active parishes in Philadelphia, St. John's offers Sunday Masses at 8:30 a.m., 10:30 a.m., 12:30 p.m. and 6:00 p.m. (along with a Saturday evening Vigil Mass at 5:15 p.m.) in the upper church.
 It also offers three Masses each weekday in the lower church, at 7:45 a.m., 12:05 p.m., and 5:15 p.m., serving the numerous shoppers and an estimated 200,000 workers in the dense Center City area.
 At one time, in an effort to serve a special population, it even had a Mass at 2:45 a.m. on Sundays for workers leaving their businesses at that time, called the "Printers' Mass," because of the many newspaper printing plants nearby.

 It is also one of the few local parishes to offer confession on multiple days during the week, usually from 3:30 p.m. to 4:45 p.m.
 Wednesdays through Saturdays and on the vigil days for weekday holydays.
 This extensive sacramental schedule is offered even though the current number of homes registered in the parish is only 821 (due to the largely commercial nature of the surrounding area).

 The weekly church bulletin (with special schedules and listings of other events) is online.